The second fantastic journey into the dark void of Kluster is a modern trio for science equipment and mutilated strings.

 Kronomyth 2.0: Die kirche’s reich konzert.

 To hear it told today, these two experimental pieces were funded by a local church, which resulted in religious text being added to the first piece.
-If true, Zwei-Osterei (translated as “Two-Eastern Egg”) is some of the most profane music to come from the church since Carmina Burana.
+If true, Zwei-Osterei (translated as “two Easter eggs”) is some of the most profane music to come from the church since Carmina Burana.
 The record is most like Klopfzeichen, which is to say unlike anything else except maybe the earliest recordings of Tangerine Dream.
 In fact, whether this constitutes music at all is open to debate.
 Some musical instruments are employed in the making, yes, but they’re not played so much as scratched, struck and tortured.

 Electric music und Texte sounds, at various times, like a soul lost in Limbo, a submarine under attack and the internal, chastening voice of the Super-Ego in the chaotic mind of a madman.
 What it doesn’t sound like is church music, unless we’re talking about The Church of Satan.
 The opening moments feature Kluster’s three members on electronics, drums and what I presume is a cello, plus the commanding presence of Manfred Paethe.
 The addition of Paethe, a German film actor, creates a fascinating dynamic between the real and the surreal, as if the listener were deep in their own, terrifying subconscious while being hounded to return by their own conscious mind.
 The sum effect is frightening and fascinating.
 You can’t help but follow the strange shapes and sounds deeper into the darkness, drifting further and further from reality into the dark void.